PGM-Lab/InferPy/docs/notes/guidebayesian.rst

    :language: python3
    :lines: 68-75

-InferPy is also compatible with keras models such as `tf.keras.Sequential``:
+InferPy is also compatible with Keras models such as `tf.keras.Sequential``:

 .. literalinclude:: ../../examples/docs/guidebayesian/1.py
    :language: python3